 The Literary Texts in This Unit

-This unit features three stories and one memoir that serve as a backbone for exploring the unit’s theme of belonging.
+This unit features eight stories that serve as a backbone for exploring the unit’s theme of belonging.
 The texts include:

 How Unit 1 Drives Student Success